peterlada/access-code-4.1-instructor/assesments/deep_dive/mid-assessment.md

 Create a new route, that takes the word first, followed by two commands.

-* `/:word/:cmd1/:cmd2` - will take the word, pass it as input to the function specified by `cmd1`, and pass the output to the function specified by `cmd2`, which will be then send as a response.
+* `/:word/:cmd1/:cmd2` - will take the word, pass it as input to the function specified by `cmd1`, and pass the output to the function specified by `cmd2`, which will be then sent as a response.

 Examples: